AssemblyScript/website/src/garbage-collection.md

 * When a managed object is exclusively referenced externally, `exports.__pin(objPtr)` it so it doesn't become collected when WebAssembly code executes.
 * When the external object is not needed anymore, `exports.__unpin(objPtr)` it so it can become collected again.
-* Note that a pinned object also keeps its directly reachable members and indirectly reachable objects alive.
+* Note that a pinned object also keeps its directly reachable members and any indirectly reachable objects alive.
 * It is safe to omit pinning an object externally if it is known to be referenced from within WebAssembly anyhow.
 * It is possible to force a full collection (finishes current cycle, does another full cycle) using `exports.__collect()`, if so desired.